You’ve honed your skills. You have the desire. Now it’s time to make the commitment.

 It all starts with professional certification.
 Many respected organizations offer instructor-level courses in a wide variety of gun and safety disciplines.
 The NRA, USCCA, SAFTD and many others provide classes that are led by highly vetted instructors committed to the cause of training future experts.
 It’s important to understand that these instructor-level courses are not intended to improve your firearms skill.
 You need to bring a solid foundation of gun safety and skill to the table.

-Certified courses will instead focus on teaching you how to teach others.
+Certified courses for firearms instructor training will instead focus on teaching you how to teach others.
 A good course should include:

 - Principals of Firearms Training

 - Theory of Adult Learning and Class Preparation

 No matter the background you have, you’ll still need teaching skills to run a great class.